 Hornsey Town Hall was built for the Borough of Hornsey in the early 1930s – designed in a radical modernist style by young New Zealander architect Reginald Uren.
 Internally the spaces oozed gravitas and luxury with limestone panels, marble cladding and, for the Council Chamber, panels and soft furnishings by Heals.
 HTH was considered a design success and RIBA awarded it a Bronze Medal

-For the next few years HTH flourished.
-The Supper Room in the basement served as a venue for plays, meetings and live music.
-Other areas also came to life: The Ply Gallery, a cafe, work spaces, after-school ballet and dance classes, a yoga studio and spaces for massage/wellness, all found a home within the capacious and welcoming edifice.
-Annual event Crouch End Festival based itself at the Town Hall, additionally using the green to host a craft and food market and an outdoor stage for music by local bands, choirs and schools.
-The End music festival also used the venue.
+Crouch End Festival, an annual summer event, also based itself at the Town Hall where they also used the green for a craft and food market and an outdoor stage for music by local bands, choirs and schools.
+“The End” music festival also used the venue.
 ANA made extra funds by hiring out the town hall’s impeccable 1930s spaces to TV and film crews; Killing Eve, The Crown, The Hour and and a raft of productions were filmed there.

-Crouch End Festival 2018 was the final event before the building was shut for renovation, a move that prompted the organisers to create a ceremony to honour HTH’s closure and promised new chapter with an arts centre.
+Crouch End Festival 2018 proved to be the final event before the building was shut for renovation, a move that prompted the organisers to create a ceremony to honour HTH’s closure and promised new chapter with an arts centre.
 The closing ceremony consisted of a concert with talks, choirs and poetry.
 This was followed by a handover ceremony in the Council Chamber where one of the 72 clocks was handed to FEC in a symbolic gesture, and illustrator and writer Sean Azzopardi read from his book The Voice of the Hall.

-Regarding creative matters, a chink of light is showing, at last.
-The newly appointed team AND London are opening HTH for a single Crouch End festival event in the Council Chamber called After the Silence, the Hall Awakes.
-Sean Azzopardi has been commissioned to write a sequel to his first book and the new ‘zine will be revealed.
-There will also be a music event happening on the Green.
+As for the creative community space, a chink of light is showing, at last.
+FEC’s recently appointed agency AND London are giving permission for HTH to be used for a Crouch End festival event (June 14th).
+Former local resident Sean Azzopardi has been commissioned to write a sequel to his first book and the new ‘zine, called After the Silence, the Hall Awakes, will be revealed at a talk in the Council Chamber.
+There will also be music by Pan Nation, happening on the Green.
 We await with anticipation.

 A peek at the renovated Hornsey Town Hall